Preppis is a preprocessor based on the same ideas as the well-known

 $INCLUDE compute.sqlinc

-In COMPUTE_SP.SP the temp table would be created before the stored procedure, like this:
+In compute_sp.sp you create the temp table before the stored procedure, like this:

 $INCLUDE compute.sqlinc